(in compliance with Cal. Civ. Code § 1714.43 and Section 54 (Part 6) of the UK Modern Slavery Act)

 Supplier Audits and Accountability Standards

 To monitor compliance with the expectations of the Georgia-Pacific Supplier Sustainability Guidelines, Georgia-Pacific itself, instead of a third party vendor, assesses a number of its more than 30,000 suppliers.
-On an annual basis, suppliers are selected using a risk-based approach; supplier participation in this process is mandatory.
+In each audit cycle, suppliers are selected using a risk-based approach; supplier participation in this process is mandatory.
+GP’s audit process is an in-depth and ongoing process, with one audit cycle sometimes taking more than a year to complete.

-The three-stage assessment process includes a review of supplier responses to a detailed request for information.
+The three-stage assessment process includes a review of supplier responses to a detailed request for information, including company standards for human trafficking and slavery in supply chains, as well as our broader social responsibility and sustainability policies.
 If during this review, Georgia-Pacific identifies any concerns or supplier responses require clarification, the supplier is moved into stage two, which includes a conference call or other meeting with that supplier to address the concern or clarification.
 If the issue cannot be resolved at this stage, the supplier is moved to stage three, which may include a supplier site audit.
 Depending on the nature of the concerns involved, these site audits may be unannounced.
 Failure to meet the Georgia-Pacific Supplier Sustainability Guidelines may result in discontinuation of the supplier relationship.

 Training on Human Trafficking and Slavery